 The first Endoscopic Upper Thoracic Sympathectomy came about in 1954 thanks to an Austrian surgeon.
 Obviously science keeps improving and developments meant that ETS using smaller instruments could soon be performed to treat the sympathetic nerves using clips and ensure for even more precise procedures.

-Evolution over the last 60 years means that the nerves are no longer being cut or destroyed but clamped, this is safer and means less side effects for patients.
+Evolution over the last 60 years means that the nerves are no longer being cut or destroyed but clamped, this is safer and means less side effects.
 The procedure using metallic clips is called Endoscopic Transthoracic Sympathetic Blockade (ETB).
 You might hear the terms ETB and ETS-C when hyperhidrosis is discussed and get confused at the differences but they both mean the exact same thing.

 How the procedure takes place